ambiapps/blog.ambi.se/_posts/2023-08-29-ios-17-color-intents.markdown

 The color assets `ShortcutsForeground`, `ShortcutsBackground1` and `ShortcutsBackground2` have to be defined in an `.assets` folder.

 That's it!
-As you see we have defined two background colors to get a subtle gradient.
+As you see we have defined two background colors to get a subtle gradient in our Ambre intents.